 Laura and Jack Everling made a plan to get a heart scan together when they both turned 50.
-What was at first a precautionary measure, turned into a lifesaving decision.
+They both had a family history of heart problems, so they thought it was best to err on the side of caution.
+They never dreamed the scans would turn into a lifesaving decision.

-A couple days later, Dr. Pyles called the Everlings with news that Jack’s heart looked abnormal, and recommended they schedule a cardiac catheterization.
+Soon after their second visit, Dr. J. Mario Pyles, medical director of cardiovascular services at Riverview Health, called the Everlings with news that Jack’s heart looked abnormal.
+He recommended they schedule a cardiac catheterization procedure.

-After the procedure Dr. Pyles told the Everlings that Jack had four blockages in his arteries and three of them were at 100 percent.
-“Dr. Pyles told me that the only thing that could fix me was heart surgery,” Jack said.
+“Dr. Pyles told me that the only thing that could fix the blockages was heart surgery,” Jack said.

 Jack didn’t waste time and made an appointment for quadruple bypass surgery.